Junaid-Aftab/DeepQ-Learning-Algorithm/README.md

 A description of the various files uploaded is as follows:

 1. The file ```grid.py``` generates a two-dimensional grid wolrd populated with the virtual agent, enemies, food and obstacles/walls.
+   The grid.py file takes in the following parameters.

+    ** How/where to download your program

 2. [My Image](images/grid.png)